Luke Spencer: Leaving Port Charles

 After Tracy files for an annulment, Luke attempts to reconcile with her, only to be rejected.
 Heartbroken, he goes to his childhood home with the intent of committing suicide but, after facing his past and saying goodbye to Bobbie and Lulu, decides instead it would be better to leave Port Charles.

 In July/August 2016 while trapped in Greece, Lulu and Laura are told Luke died in a fight with the Cassadines showing a ring as evidence.
 While trying to escape captivity from Valentin on Cassadine Island, Lulu stumbles upon a skeleton baring an earring and wrist band similar to her father's.
 Sonny tells Lulu until a body is found, not to believe anybody.
 Later, a DNA test proves the skeleton is not Luke's.
 Robert Scorpio confirms to Laura he has talked to Luke and Luke is alive.

 Luke is last seen on May 4, 2017, when he and Tracy meet by chance in Amsterdam.
 It is revealed later in the year Luke and Tracy are still together in Amsterdam.

-Luke’s Death and Aftermath

 On New Year's Day 2022, Tracy returns to Port Charles to inform Laura and Kevin Collins that Luke has died as a result of being killed during a cable car accident in Austria.
 Later, it is implied that the incident was set in motion by Victor Cassadine, in an effort to neutralize his old enemy.

+Reception

+In 2022, Charlie Mason and Richard Simms from Soaps She Knows placed Luke's funeral as the "Best Send-Off" of 2022, saying "We still don’t buy that General Hospital really killed off Anthony Geary’s infamous Luke, but nonetheless, the character’s memorial was spot on.
+From the “party” crashers to the meaningful throwbacks, it was a feat of mourning glory."
+The following year, Mason placed Luke second place (behind Laura) on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "From Mob flunky to mayor, Anthony Geary’s infamous alter ego was fashioned from a mold that was long ago broken, one from which sprang the kind of absolute scoundrel who is as infuriating as he is entertaining, as irrepressible as he is irresistible."
+Richard Simms from the same website wrote in 2021 that "Characters don’t come more iconic than General Hospital's Luke Spencer".